mariajosesalasmiranda/the-legal-problems-of-NFTs/README.md

 # The legal problems of NFTs

-This repository contains my bachelor's thesis, which discusses Non-Fungible Tokens (NFTs) and the legal issues that arose following their creation.
+This repository contains my bachelor's thesis in which I discuss Non-Fungible Tokens (NFTs) and the legal issues that arose following their creation.
 I hope this repository is helpful for anyone interested in learning more about NFTs and the legal issues surrounding them.
 The thesis is in **italian**